iamtheblackunicorn/vulcheck/README.markdown

 $ npm install --save-dev vulcheck
 ```

-Be sure to also add the `"type":"module"` to your project's manifest, `package.json`.
+Be sure to also add the `"type":"module"` flag to your project's manifest, `package.json`.

 ### APIs

 ***Vulcheck*** offers the following functions:

-- `getCharPositon(character)`: Returns the position of an alphabet in the alphabet.
+- `getCharPositon(character)`: Returns the position of a character in the alphabet.
 - `getCharSpace(characterOne, characterTwo)`: Returns the distance between two alphabetic characters.
 - `getNumberSpace(numberOne, numberTwo)`: Returns the distance between two numbers.
 - `stringType(character)`: Returns the type of string.